Opinion | Justice Ginsburg is gone, but democracy must survive

 I would never have become a lawyer, millions of women would never have become lawyers — or judges or doctors or businesswomen or full members of American society — had she not had the sheer intellectual firepower and will to convince courts that “protections” for women were a cage, a violation of their humanity and of the equal protection under the law guaranteed by the Constitution.

-Her biography is well known — a star law school student whom firms wouldn’t hire after graduation, a beloved law professor who inspired generations of women, a pioneer for women’s rights who attacked the systematic injustices that had become accepted as “the way things are,” a judge and then a Supreme Court justice whose remarkable clarity in writing and withering dissents served as a legal tutorial to the country for nearly three decades and ultimately a pop icon who showed us that women of any age can be powerful and heroic.
+Her biography is well known: a star law school student whom firms wouldn’t hire after graduation, a beloved law professor who inspired generations of women, a pioneer for women’s rights who attacked the systematic injustices that had become accepted as “the way things are,” a judge and then a Supreme Court justice whose remarkable clarity in writing and withering dissents served as a legal tutorial to the country for nearly three decades, and, ultimately, a pop icon who showed us that women of any age can be powerful and heroic.

 Obituary: Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87